JasonHoku/eden-performance-boost-research/ReadMe.md

 Ex. settings:
 https://i.imgur.com/bqWMypt.png

-2.) (optional) Pushing past 1GB VRAM allotment requires editing and saving one text file. (close game and dgvoodoo first)
+# 2.) (optional) Pushing past 1GB VRAM allotment requires editing and saving one text file. (close game and dgvoodoo first)

 Open dgVoodoo.conf with notepad or any text editor (Install Directories require run as admin to save)

-## In your text editor scroll down to the DirectX section and find just below:
+**(optional) In your text editor scroll down to the DirectX section and find just below:**

 [DirectX]